TheTrio/YARDP/README.md

 2. The grammar is LL1
 3. The parser presently emits "ghost" tokens - these tokens are tokens which don't exist in the input but should be - this helps simplify the error handling
 4. Whitespace is preserved by the lexer but the parser currently ignores it
+5. Currently, only the Concrete Syntax Tree is generated - there isn't really any reason for this other than the fact that I found this easier to implement.
+In theory, it shouldn't be too difficult to convert this CST to an AST.

 # Run